benediktweihs/ps_parprog_2021/04/README.md

 ### Tasks

-- Write a recursive implementation of your merge sort algorithm of the last assignment.
+- Write a recursive implementation of your merge sort algorithm of the last asimplementation.
-- Provide both a sequential and a parallel version of the recursive implementation.
 - Explain the OpenMP constructs you used for parallelization.
-- How does the performance of the recursive version compare to the iterative version, both sequential and parallel?
+- How does the performance of the recursive version compare to the iterative version,signment.
+- Provide both a sequential and a parallel version of the recursive  both sequential and parallel?
 - Enter the wall clock time of the sequential version, and the parallel version for 1 and 8 threads for n=100,000,000 on LCC2 to the comparison spreadsheet linked on Discord.

 ## General Notes